 As part of the initial proposal process, the Rocky Habitat Working Group will synthesize a suite of site proposals using the Rocky Habitat Web Mapping Tool.
-This working group recommendation will be informed by the best available science, submitted public proposals, and areas suggested for designation as part of the 1994 Rocky Shores Management Strategy.
+This working group recommendation will be informed by the best available science and consist of recommended public proposals.
+Additional areas may be evaluated for consideration as time and capacity allows.
 All public proposals reviewed and recommended by the Working Group will be incorporated into the Working Group Proposal Packet.